We have new Nanosolar Nanocell Flexible DIY Solar Cells in stock.

 Connecting solar cells

-The Nanocell Flexible solar cells are made of aluminum, and to connect them we have used double-sided conductive acrylic adhesive tape made by 3M (1182 EMI Copper Foil Shielding Tape).
+The metal (nickel coated aluminum) back is the positive output of the cell.
+The thin strip of un-coated aluminum on the down-facing side of the front is the negative output of the cell.
+To connect them we have used double-sided conductive acrylic adhesive tape made by 3M (1182 EMI Copper Foil Shielding Tape).
 In the factory, Nanosolar used ultrasonic metal spot welders to connect the cells.
 We have found that while a spot welder does connect them, if the settings are not just right you will blow a hole through them or make a weak connection.
 We believe a combination of the 3M 1182 tape and spot weld may be the best choice for DIY solar applications.

 Cutting solar cells